d-bl/GroundForge-help/docs/snow-mix/droste/index.md

 With two [droste](Glossary#droste)  steps you have way more options to combine snowflakes than with the [snow mixer](/GroundForge/mix4snow).
-The mixer combines four snowflakes only in the first configuration shown below.
+The mixer combines four snowflakes like the first configuration shown below.
 With two droste steps you can assign a recipe to any stitch in any pattern, so even way more than the four configurations below.
 The price for the freedom: more steps to apply a predefined recipe,